GDSR - Applying, guidelines and resources

 In terms of marketing costs, are there any restrictions on marketing costs?
 For instance, in other funding schemes there is often a cap on marketing spend?
 Also, does it matter if the marketing cost is incurred overseas (e.g. the cost to market the product in Europe)?

-Marketing costs are eligible only under the context of remuneration, not software and tools used for Marketing.
+Marketing costs are eligible only under the context of remuneration, not software, services and tools used for Marketing.
 This means marketing costs are only eligible if they are game development marketing staff costs (e.g. salaries) from staff domiciled in New Zealand.

 Does the New Zealand domicile requirement apply only to employee and contractor costs, or does it affect other types of expenditure too?